 Immoral deeds, wrong-doing and evil acts towards others are acts in which a person regards others as objects, exploits them for his own benefit, or abuses them.
 Although the decision regarding ‘Karmic Compensation’ takes place in the spiritual world, its implementation can only take place here on earth, when a soul returns to other life cycle.

 The decisions to rectify and achieve balance are made by the person with the guidance of the higher spiritual Hierarchies, that accompany a person since its creation.
 Such hierarchies are various expressions of the infinite, and are known in the Jewish Kabbalah as, the Spheres.

-The word Inevitability indicates that it is not dependent on a person’s free choice, but rather forced upon him regardless of his will or wish.
+The word Imperative indicates that it is not dependent on a person’s free choice, but rather forced upon him regardless of his will or wish.

-Karmic inevitabilities are engrained in a person until he reaches the age of 21.
+Karmic imperatives are engrained in a person until he reaches the age of 21.

-Between the ages of 28-49, these karmic Inevitabilities must reach their inevitable fulfillment.
-In other words, the issue at hand will reappear again and again, so that it will be inscribed, even tattooed on the soul and body, To make sure he understands that the inevitability is an integral part of the rectification process, and belongs to his karma and individual biography.
+Between the ages of 28-49, these karmic Imperatives must reach their inevitable fulfillment.
+In other words, the issue at hand will reappear again and again, so that it will be inscribed, even tattooed on the soul and body, to make sure he understands that the Imperative is an integral part of the rectification process, and belongs to his karma and individual biography.

 Childhood, is a recapitulation (succinct summary) of a previous incarnation.
 Every person re-enters the world by reconstructing a soul gesture and even a certain sense of previous social standing that is related to his previous life.